ausmanki/ai-vuln-dash/README.md

 ### **🤖 AI-Enhanced Analysis**
 ```
-1. Configure Gemini or OpenAI API key in settings
+1. Ensure the backend server is running with your API keys
 2. Enable AI analysis for each vulnerability
 3. Get 3000+ word comprehensive security assessment
 ```